Shop Bonafide

 You may already be familiar with the fact that the vagina has its own delicate pH level.
 It's normal for these levels to shift during perimenopause and menopause, however, disruptions to your typical pH can cause certain vaginal symptoms.
 So, how can you tell whether your vaginal pH is in balance?

-Why Would My Vaginal pH Balance Be Off?
+Why Is My Vaginal pH Balance Off?

 Shifts in vaginal pH during menopause occur naturally due to declines in the hormone estrogen.
-However, less estrogen can also make the vagina more susceptible to an imbalance of good bacteria such as lactobacillus and bad bacteria like G. vaginalis as well as candida, a fungus.
+However, less estrogen can also make the vagina more susceptible to an imbalance of good bacteria such as lactobacillus, and bad bacteria like G. vaginalis as well as candida, a fungus.

 If levels of bad bacteria become higher than normal, vaginal pH can rise and become less acidic.1 This decreased acidity can create an ideal environment for infections to thrive, including bacterial vaginosis (BV), yeast infections,2 or the sexually transmitted infection, trichomoniasis.3